etp-work/ThePower/UPGRADE_DETAIL.md

   1. Update long polling mechanism from previous capbility that only support tomcat status monitor to support server side push.

+  2. Update the maven execution log mechansim to be more accurate and friendly.

 Version 1.0.2P at 2013-06-03